diegomendezp/Ironhack-lectures-v3/content/module1/03 - Adaptive/Adaptive - localStorage.md

- Repo for the students to start working with `localStorage` :
+ Gist for the students to start working with `localStorage` :

 ### [localStorage](https://github.com/ross-u/localStorage-adaptive)